Admission to Honours

 - How to write up a case study; amongst many others.

 Towards the end of Semester 1, and once your essays are out of the way, the main aim of the Thesis Writing Workshop is to get you started on your thesis.
-During the break and throughout Semester 2, the Thesis Writing Workshop can be continued – if you so wish – and will then focus on “red-inking” what we call “chunks” (parts of chapter drafts of around 2-3,000 words length).

 The Department of Anthropology strongly recommends that, if you have not already done so, you acquire a style manual (or access an on-line versionl) as a guide to all those interesting questions like: Should footnote markers come before or after punctuation marks?
 Should I spell out numbers or give them in numeral form?
 When should a word be capitalised?
 Etc etc.The International benchmark reference is the Chicago Manual of Style.
 The Australian Government Style Manual: For Authors, Editors and Printers is also a good guide.
 Remember that whatever guide you choose consistency of usage and practice throughout a document is a fundamental principle.